wylited/wylited/README.md

 what:
 - follower of the doom emacs cult, (turned evil)
-- CTF's (especially reverse engineering and pwn)
+- CTF's and offsec (especially reverse engineering and pwn)
-- Competitive programming (slowly getting better at it, codeforces:wylited)
-- Electrical engineering (i dont have time or money 😭) and systems engineering (?, i want to learn)
+- Electrical engineer (i dont have time or money 😭) and systems engineering (?, i want to learn)